 Springside Park’s 237 acres of mostly undeveloped field and woodland fit gently into the residential neighborhoods of Pittsfield’s North End.
 Far more trees — and squirrels — live in this part of town than any other, in the city’s largest park.

 How large is the park?
-Jim McGrath, open space and natural resource program manager for the city, answers, “It takes up roughly 37 percent of Ward 1A and contains just over ten and one half miles of trails.”
+Jim McGrath, open space and natural resource program manager for the city, answers, “It takes up roughly 37 percent of Ward 1A and contains just over ten and a half miles of trails.”

-Casual visitors often use these walking, hiking, running, snowshoeing, and cross-country skiing trails, including my family and the park’s other neighbors who think of it as our back yard, but it is also Pittsfield High School Cross Country teams’ home course for racing and practices, and with Reid Middle School abutting and merging with the park without fence or hedgerow, students there can’t help but think of Springside as their schoolyard.
+Casual visitors often use these walking, hiking, running, snowshoeing, and cross-country skiing trails, including my family and the park’s other neighbors who think of it as our back yard, but it is also the Pittsfield High School Cross Country teams’ home course for racing and practices, and with Reid Middle School abutting and merging with the park without fence or hedgerow, students there can’t help but think of Springside as their schoolyard.
 Our grandson, now living in Westfield, sometimes runs the trails during visits.

 Pittsfield High School Girls cross-Country coach Teresa Apple helped in making the park map, McGrath says, using her GPS on the trails, and his engineering department drafted the map itself.